gmondok/compute_weather_5d_sd_ea/README.md

 This Chainlink External Adapter calculates if the current day's average temperature is > 1/2 standard deviation away from the average temperatures of the last four days, for a given lat/lon.
 Returns a simple true/false.
 It is hardcoded to five days of data since this is the max for the free tier of OpenWeather.

+A potential use for External Adpaters similar to this one includes allowing farmers to hedge against their crops being destroyed by surprise weather.
+With this adapter as a template and a corresponding smart contract, farmers could recieve automatic insurance payouts in the event of extreme weather.

 You'll need an API key from the [OpenWeather API](https://home.openweathermap.org/api_keys).
 NOTE: It takes ~10 minutes for the key to register with the platform.

 ## Input Params